arqamx/Facebook-login-sign-up-page/README.md

 ## Features

--Link the both pages using React Router DOM
+- Link the both pages using React Router DOM
--Basic validation (First name and surname must contain only alphabets) -Validation for the age (Age must be between 9 and 130 years) -Password (Password must be at least 8 characters long and contain at least one special character)
+- Basic validation (First name and surname must contain only alphabets)
+- Validation for the age (Age must be between 9 and 130 years)
+- Password (Password must be at least 8 characters long and contain at least one special character)